gebn/plexbackup/README.md

 ## Setup

+### IAM

+Regardless of how the job runs, it requires list, put and delete permissions on the destination bucket.
+This can be achieved with the following IAM policy:

+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Effect": "Allow",
+                "Action": [
+                    "s3:ListBucket",
+                    "s3:PutObject",
+                    "s3:DeleteObject"
+                ],
+                "Resource": "arn:aws:s3:::<bucket>/<prefix>*"
+            }
+        ]
+    }

+*N.B. if using EC2, an [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) can make management much easier.*

+### Sudoers

 In order to ensure consistency of the backup, Plex is stopped then started once the process is complete.
 This tool effectively runs `sudo systemctl stop|start <unit>` to do this (Polkit was also considered but [ultimately rejected](https://github.com/gebn/plexbackup/issues/6#issuecomment-452899467)).
 Assuming a vanilla installation, this can be made to work by allowing the `plex` user to execute the two required commands without having to re-authenticate: